resteex0/dns-redirectors-report/README.md

 # DE&&TECT

 # A- logging
-any kind of logging as bignner is good and increase your exprinse what you want need from logging recoreds to secure more your environemnet day by day
+any kind of logging as bignner is good and increase your exprinse what you want need from logging recoreds to secure more your environemnet day by day ,

+automation schedulling looking for alerts in path of logging file example in linux system in path /var/log/*

+# B- network intrstion detection system
+dont foreget to check yoyr IDS WORKING AS DEAMON in backgound to detection and logging for any alert exampl3 suricata tool

-# defend
+# DEFEND

 # A- auditing